Obtaining a Motorcycle Driver's Licence (Classes 6A, 6B and 6C)

 With the Class 6R learner's licence, you can operate a motorcycle on a closed track and on the road as part of the driving course, provided you are accompanied by your instructor.
 The driving school must be recognized by the SAAQ.

-We recommend that you study the following publications:
+We recommend that you study the following guides:

 If you do not hold a Class 5 driver's licence

-Carefully study the Driver's Handbook, since the test will include questions about traffic rules, as well as road signs and traffic signals.
+Carefully study the Driver's Handbook (PDF, 22.9 MB), since the test will include questions about traffic rules, as well as road signs and traffic signals.

 A section for you

-For an enjoyable and safe motorcycle ride, make sure you are visible, wear the right clothing, stay alert, conduct yourself in a predictable manner and know your limits.
-All these topics and more are discussed in the On a Motorcycle section.
+For an enjoyable and safe motorcycle ride, make sure you are visible, always wear protective clothing, stay alert, conduct yourself in a predictable manner and know your limits.
+These topics and more are discussed in the On a Motorcycle section.

 Passing the knowledge test allows you to obtain a Class 6R learner’s licence.